 What is bisoprolol (Zebeta)?

-Bisoprolol is in a group of drugs called beta-blockers.
-Beta-blockers affect the heart and circulation (blood flow through arteries and veins).
+Bisoprolol is a beta-blocker that affects the heart and circulation (blood flow through arteries and veins).

-Bisoprolol may also be used for other purposes not listed in this medication guide.
+Bisoprolol may also be used for purposes not listed in this medication guide.

 round, white, imprinted with M, 524